Paul Shinji Sasaki: Legacy

 A presentation of this statement and homily by the Rev. Canon Susan Cole-King, daughter of Leonard Wilson, the Bishop of Singapore during the Japanese occupation, was made at a liturgy led by Nippon Sei Ko Kai bishops celebrating the Feast of the Transfiguration at the 1998 Lambeth Conference.

-The NSKK remains active in multi-year projects promoting peace, reconciliation and youth exchange programs between East Asian nations.
+The NSKK is active in multi-year projects promoting peace, reconciliation and youth exchange programs between East Asian nations.
 In 2013 the NSKK co-hosted with the Anglican Church of Korea, the 2nd Worldwide Anglican Peace Conference in Okinawa.